You are here: Infothek - Blood Pressure and Diet - Food intolerances, allergies and blood pressure

 Food intolerances, allergies and blood pressure

-A relatively large number of people suffer from allergies and/or food intolerances.
-It is often not considered that these can also influence blood pressure.
+A fairly large number of people suffer from allergies and/or food intolerances.
+The fact that these can also affect blood pressure is often overlooked.

-For example, Swiss researchers found a link between pollen allergies and blood pressure.
-In one study they showed that on days with high pollen counts in the air, participants blood pressure rose by about 2 mmHg systolic and 1.5 mmHg diastolic.
-Given the longer pollen seasons due to climate change and the large number of people affected, this can be a significant burden.
+Swiss researchers were able to find a link between pollen allergies and blood pressure.
+In one study they showed that participants blood pressure rose on days with a high pollen concentration in the air systolic by about 2 mmHg and diastolic by about 1.5 mmHg.
+Given that pollen seasons are getting longer due to climate change and that so many people are affected, this represents a considerable burden.

-One patient told us that after years of unsuccessful drug treatment for High blood pressure (140150/9095), she was diagnosed with a wheat intolerance and a lactose intolerance.
-Just 14 days after she removed wheat and lactose from her diet, her blood pressure had normalized (around 100115/7080).
+One patient told us that after years of unsuccessful drug treatment for high blood pressure (140-150/90-95) she was diagnosed with a wheat intolerance and a lactose intolerance.
+Just 14 days after she removed wheat and lactose from her diet, her blood pressure returned to normal (around 100-115/70-80).

 Nahrungsmittelunvertrõglichkeiten, Allergien und Blutdruck

-Why can the intestinal wall be damaged?
+Why can the intestinal lining be damaged?
 Poor diet and lifestyle contribute.
-Alcohol, stress, medications, infections or environmental toxins can damage the intestinal lining.
-Other routes to developing an allergy are also described for example, inhaling pollen in the case of pollen allergy.
-It has been shown that inhaled fine particles (soot particles, increasingly criticized as an environmental consequence of road traffic) have a negative effect on blood pressure.
+Alcohol, stress, medications, infections or environmental toxins can harm the gut lining.
+Other routes to developing an allergy have also been described for example, inhaling pollen in the case of pollen allergy.
+It has been shown that inhaled fine particulate matter (soot particles, increasingly criticized as an environmental consequence of road traffic) has a negative effect on blood pressure.

 Whether its a wheat allergy, celiac disease (gluten intolerance) or lactose intolerance: all of these conditions can be accompanied by high blood pressure.
-Often doctors do not find the cause and treat the high blood pressure with medication instead of recommending dietary changes.
+Often doctors dont find the underlying cause and treat the high blood pressure with medication instead of recommending dietary changes.

-With confirmed histamine intolerance, for example, high blood pressure as well as a fast heart rate (tachycardia) and heart rhythm problems are mentioned as accompanying symptoms.
-With food intolerances such as lactose intolerance, low blood pressure (hypotension) and extra heartbeats (extrasystoles) have also been reported.
-The frequency of clinically relevant food intolerances is estimated at 1 to 2 percent of the population.
-Self-reported numbers are considerably higher around 10 to 20 percent.
+With a diagnosed histamine intolerance, high blood pressure as well as tachycardia and heart rhythm disturbances are reported among the accompanying symptoms.
+For food intolerances like lactose intolerance, hypotension and premature beats (extrasystoles) have also been reported.
+The prevalence of clinically relevant food intolerances is estimated at 1 to 2 percent of the population.
+Self-reported numbers are much higher around 10 to 20 percent.
 One in 200 people has celiac disease (gluten intolerance).
-Since only 20 percent of those affected show the full picture of the disease, side effects caused by celiac disease, such as high blood pressure, are often not linked to gluten intolerance.
+Because only 20 percent of those affected show the full clinical picture, celiac-related conditions such as high blood pressure are often not linked to gluten intolerance.

-Another point to consider: if you take medication for one of your allergies or intolerances, such as for histamine intolerance, it can affect blood pressure for example, if the allergy had been lowering blood pressure, treating it may lead secondarily to a rise in blood pressure.
+Another aspect to consider: if you take medication for one of your allergies or intolerances for example for histamine intolerance and that medication has been responsible for lowering your blood pressure, this can secondarily lead to an increase in blood pressure.

 Sources: